LucasMYSDev/ML-Model-from-Scatch/README.md

 This repository contains a collection of machine learning models implemented from scratch using Python.
 The models are created without relying on external libraries, showcasing the underlying principles and algorithms involved in each model.

-The implementation of these models is inspired by [Assembly AI](https://youtube.com/playlist?list=PLcWfeUsAys2k_xub3mHks85sBHZvg24Jd), a YouTube playlist that provides valuable insights into machine learning algorithms and their implementation.
+The implementation of these models is inspired by [Assembly AI: ML Models from Scratch](https://youtube.com/playlist?list=PLcWfeUsAys2k_xub3mHks85sBHZvg24Jd), a YouTube playlist that provides valuable insights into machine learning algorithms and their implementation.

+This project is also inspired by Patrick Loeber, one of the demonstrators of Assembly AI.
+You can find more of his content on his [YouTube Channel](https://www.youtube.com/@patloeber).

 ## Instructions